zzamboni/jsonresume-theme-eventide/README.md

 ### Floating links

 You can add floating action links in the bottom-right corner by setting `.meta.themeOptions.links` to an array of `{ name, url, icon }` objects.
 The `icon` value can be a plain Font Awesome name like `github`, or a full Font Awesome class-style string such as `fa-regular fa-file-pdf` or `fa-brands fa-github`.

+On narrower screens, floating links are hidden by default and only appear when the full-screen table-of-contents overlay is open.

 ```json
 {